MichaelSturman/footballFixtureDataScrape/README.txt

 - 'competition' value is locked in to English ones.
 Could easily be adapted for other leagues with a bit of effort, as the general format of the data is the same
 - No work done to extract team managers.
 Could be interesting to investigate "new manager bounce" and generally track manager performance.
-Something to impliment in the future
+Something to implement in the future